obiwanjacobi/Zlang/docs/compiler/compiler.md

 > entry function (main?)? no command line parameters? => CP/M?
 Code Attribute?
 Environment/command line etc. as singleton object?

 > build in extra grammar/semantics for verifying correctness of the compiler.
 Inline unit tests.

+> TBD: Compiler reports each 'issue' based on config.
+A compiler-profile can make an 'issue' a warning or error etc.